pertusa/ap/docs/ssl.md

 ## Data Augmentation

-Deep Metric Learning methods often begin with data augmentation, which involves applying various transformations or perturbations to unlabeled data to create diverse instances (also called augmented views).
+SSL methods often begin with data augmentation, which involves applying various transformations or perturbations to unlabeled data to create diverse instances (also called augmented views).

 The goal of data augmentation is to increase the variability of the data and expose the model to different perspectives of the same instance.
 Common data augmentation techniques include cropping, flipping, rotation, random crop, and color transformations.
 By generating diverse instances, contrastive learning ensures that the model learns to capture relevant information regardless of variations in the input data.